gypsydave5/gypsydave5.github.io/_posts/2015-02-01-hoisting-js.md

 Which you may be inclined to think would return two outputs to the console when called with `printThis(true)`, one of `MESSAGE!` and then the ubiquitous JS `undefined`.
-Of course it doesn't, what you instead get is:
+Because `logMessage` isn't defined at the second `console.log()`.

+Does it?

 ```
 MESSAGE!
 MESSAGE!
 ```

-because the interpreter looks at the code and does this to it:
+Because the interpreter looks at the code and does this to it:

 ```javascript
 function a(showLog) {